 |Article Template||User Type||Goal|

 |Pathfinder||prospective, new, intermediate||Orientation.
-Bundle topics and provide links to relevant tutorials.|
+Bundle topics and provide links to relevant tutorials or general reference.|

 |Troubleshooting||new, intermediate, advanced||Support.
-Outline expected behavior and include potential causes of unexpected behavior; group by cause or topic.|
+Outline expected behavior and include potential causes of unexpected behavior.
+Group by cause or topic.|

 |Tutorial||new, intermediate||Guidance.
-Briefly describe a task, provide a roadmap and pre-requisites, and clear step-by-step instructions.|
+Briefly describe a task.
+Provide a roadmap and prerequisites, and clear step-by-step instructions.|

 When a user clicks the title of an article, they expect to find the answer they want.
 Don’t stray too far from the title or topic at hand.
 Use links to make related content available.
 If you find you’re getting too far from the intended topic, then you may need to create a separate but related article.